eldeeno/iac_project/README.md

-### Project Title - Deploy a high-availability web app using CloudFormation
+## Project Title - Deploy a high-availability web app using CloudFormation
-This folder contains the IaC Scripst & Diagram for Udacity Project 2 - Deploy a high-availability web app using CloudFormation project.
+This folder contains the IaC Scripts & Diagram for Udacity Project 2 - (Udagram) Deploy a high-availability web app using CloudFormation project.
 This folder contains the following files:

-#### 1- Udagram Diagram.png
+### 1- Udagram Diagram.png
 ![Network Diagram](https://github.com/eldeeno/iac_project/blob/master/Udagram-Diagram.png?raw=true)
 This image file depicts the conceptual design of the Network components

-#### 2- udagram-infra-params.json
+### 2- udagram-infra-params.json
 This file contains parameter for the infrastructure file udagram-infra.yml

-#### 3- udagram-servers-params.json
+### 3- udagram-servers-params.json
 This file contains parameter for the servers file udagram-servers.yml

-#### 4- udagram-infra.yml
+### 4- udagram-infra.yml
 This file contains script that create the network infrastructure resources

-#### 5- udagram-servers.yml
+### 5- udagram-servers.yml
 This file contains script that create the server resources